linusreM/RISC-V-IO-card-examples-Makefile/05-LCD/old_lcd_lib/README.md

 # LCD Example

-This project shows how to start and use the LCD-display included on the longan nano.
+This project shows how to use the LCD-display on the IO-card.
 It includes how to draw some basic shapes, an image and how to use the graph-utility.